eurohouse/botticelli/README.md

-# Botticelli
+# Eurohouse Botticelli
-Large collection of European and world art masterpieces, both classical and modern retro music combined.
+Get an aristocratic vibe with our digital art masterpiece collection.